Mortgage Repayment

 What is a Mortgage Calculator?

-Our mortgage calculator (2021 edition) is a tool used to estimate the closing costs for the purchase of your home (e.g. down payment, stamp duty, fees), and to provide estimates on your monthly mortgage payments.
+Our mortgage calculator is a tool used to estimate the closing costs for the purchase of your home (e.g. down payment, stamp duty, fees), and to provide estimates on your monthly mortgage payments.

 What is Mortgage Insurance Programme (MIP)?

-Current mortgage guidelines allow banks to provide consumers with mortgages up to 80% (and up to 90% LTV in certain instances) for properties up to $10 million.
+Current mortgage guidelines (7 July 2023) allow banks to provide consumers with mortgages up to 80% (and up to 90% LTV in certain instances) for properties up to $10 million.
 However, any time a bank underwrites a mortgage it assumes credit risk and these risks increase the larger the LTV.

-The net effect of MIP is that banks can issue mortgages with a higher LTV to promote home ownership in Hong Kong, MIP lowers banks’ credit risk, and the MIP provides a layer of added stability to the Hong Kong banking system.
+The net effect of MIP is that banks can issue mortgages with a higher LTV to promote home ownership in Hong Kong, MIP lowers banks’ credit risk, and MIP provides a layer of added stability to the Hong Kong banking system.

-* Data as of January 1, 2021.
+* Data as of July 13, 2023.

-*Mortgage Insurance premium rate sheet from HKMC
+*Mortgage Insurance Program from HKMA

 Tip to Consider When Applying for a Mortgage